-Description Y Ν Comments Is further assessment of the potential impact on a listed heritage item required?
-And has this assessment been provided along with written notification to the local Council for the area in which the heritage item is located? x No further assessment required
+Description Υ N Comments conservation area, that is not also a State heritage item, in a way that is more than minor or inconsequential?
+Is further assessment of the potential impact on a listed heritage item required?
+And has this assessment been provided along with written notification to the local Council for the area in which the heritage item is located? х No further assessment is required

-4.5.4 Environmental safeguards - non-Aboriginal Heritage
+4.5.4 Environmental safeguards - Non-Aboriginal Heritage

-The Environmental Safeguards for non-Aboriginal Heritage are considered part of the Proposal and must be implemented.
+The Environmental Safeguards for Non-Aboriginal Heritage are considered part of the Proposal and must be implemented.
 Safeguards include: